 It’s common to hear that now, of all times, literature matters.
 We hear less about why it matters, how books and reading can relieve minds that have come to despair at the world.
 Others will be much more than a worthy call for empathy.
 The greatest literature challenges us to recognise our own otherness; not just to understand how people out there are different to us, but how we are alien to them.

 Others may not change the world, although it will be shaped by passions that could.
 At the very least, it might serve as a pocket device for keeping track of our humanity through what could be some rough years.
 Net profits from the book will be donated to the charities Refugee Action and Stop Hate UK.

 Current contributors include:

-Leila Aboulela, Gillian Allnutt, Damian Barr, Noam Chomsky, Rishi Dastidar, Peter Ho Davies, Louise Doughty, Colin Grant, Matt Haig, Aamer Hussein, Anjali Joseph, AL Kennedy, Tiffany Murray, Sara Nović, Edward Platt, Alex Preston, Tom Shakespeare, Kamila Shamsie and Will Storr.
+Leila Aboulela, Gillian Allnutt, Damian Barr, Noam Chomsky, Rishi Dastidar, Peter Ho Davies, Louise Doughty, Colin Grant, Sam Guglani, Matt Haig, Aamer Hussein, Anjali Joseph, AL Kennedy, Tiffany Murray, Sara Nović, Edward Platt, Alex Preston, Tom Shakespeare, Kamila Shamsie and Will Storr.

 Excerpt from ‘The Ostrich’ by Leila Aboulela